Chapters | Links |

 95 #25

-Conducting a divination ceremony known as a "prasena" the Buddhist monks manifested a rainbow to guide us to our trailhead.
-An elderly Ani (Nun) looks on in knowing devotion.
+An elderly Ani (Nun) looks on in knowing devotion as Buddhist monks conduct a divination ceremony known as a "prasena" to manifested a rainbow to guide us to our trailhead.

 95 #26